Perkūnas: Perkūnas' family relations

-Other myths say that Perkūnas and one Laumė or Vaiva (rainbow) were supposed to get married on Thursday, but the bride was kidnapped by Velnias (the devil) and Perkūnas has hunted Velnias ever since.
+Other myths say that Perkūnas and one Laumė by the name of Vaiva (rainbow) were supposed to get married on Thursday, but the bride was kidnapped by Velnias (the devil) and Perkūnas has hunted Velnias ever since.

 Some myths mention four sons of Perkūnas (Latvian: Perkona dēli; Lithuanian: Perkūno sūnūs), who, apparently, are connected with the four seasons or with the four directions of the world (east, west, south and north).
 Sometimes there are seven or nine Perkūnai referred to as brothers.
 It is said in Lithuanian "Perkūnų yra daug" ("there are many thunders").

 In some myths Perkūnas expels his wife (and in some cases his children too) and remains in the sky by himself.
 Some myths offer a very different story: Dievas lifts Perkūnas from the earth into the sky.
 Perkūnas has stones in the sky (which rumble during storms) - the motive connected to Indo-European mythology.
 Perkūnas dwells on high hills or mountains: compare Lithuanian toponymy of Perkūnkalnis, "mountain of Perkūnas", or Griausmo kalnas, "mountain of rumble."

 In most myths, however, Perkūnas's wife is Žemyna.